scottrbrtsn-ata-llc/random-helpful-things-maybe/values/README.md

 ### State of the art hardware

+1. In 2024, operating without GPUs is not a recipe for success.

 ### Design Reviews?

+1. ADRs and other design processes to allow alternative opinions should be in place.

 ### Sane business practices
 1. We should not be paying, or managing (which is its own cost) for infrastructure, when we have no paying customers.